 Applicants with the following qualifications will be considered for direct entry to Queen's University Belfast's Bachelor degree programmes:

-To be considered for entry to Medicine and Dentistry, a minimum of 85 - 90% overall in the Canadian High School Diploma is required, with at least 85 - 90% in Chemistry and Biology.
+For entry to Medicine and Dentistry, a minimum of 90% overall in Grade 12 courses in the Canadian High School Diploma is required, with at least 90% in Grade 12 Chemistry and Biology.
 Mathematics, Physics and English Language are also required, preferably to Year 11.
+Applicants for Medicine must also undertake the UK Clinical Aptitude Test (UKCAT) www.ukcat.ac.uk For Medicine, the University may choose to interview international applicants.
+Applicants shortlisted for Dentistry will be required to undertake an online interview.

 Please note that the grades required vary depending on the programme of study.
 Further guidance on the entry requirements for each degree programme can be found in the Undergraduate Coursefinder.

-Holders of a good four-year Bachelor's degree and, normally, a good Master's degree may be considered for admission to postgraduate research programmes (MPhil/PhD).
+Holders of a good four-year Bachelor degree and, normally, a good Masters degree may be considered for admission to postgraduate research programmes (MPhil/PhD).

 If English is not your native language, you will need to demonstrate a minimum level of English.
 Queen's University normally requires the equivalent of 6.5 IELTS or 90 TOEFL IBT (Internet Based Test).
 However, some degree programmes have higher or lower requirements (please check individual programme requirements in the relevant undergraduate or postgraduate University Coursefinder.
 View the full list of acceptable English Language qualifications.